 - Head to the Settings menu of your device

 - Look for Backup and Restore and tap on it

-- Remember to tap on Backup to ensure that you have all your app settings backed up before you reset your device.
-Also, ensure that Automatic restore is checked so that you can automatically restore all the settings once your device is reset to factory settings.
+- Remember to tap on Backup to ensure that you have all your app settings backed up before resetting your device.
+Also, ensure that Automatic restore is checked to automatically restore all the settings once your device is reset to factory settings.